Snehil-Shah/Kafka-Seismic-Alerts/README.md

   - <h4>As a User</h4>

   1. **Fork** and **clone** the project to your local system
   2. Set necessary environment variables.
-Create a ```.env``` file in the root directory and write your Gmail credentials in it for the Gmail SMTP client.
+Create a ```.env``` file in the root directory and write your Gmail credentials in it for the Gmail SMTP Server.
 This email will be used to send the Alerts to the users.
   Name them as:

   ```